 Consider a Coverdell.
-A Coverdell Education Savings Account (CESA) offers you the ability to save up to $2,000 per child per year toward education expenses, as long as your modified adjusted gross income is less than $220,000 for joint tax filers and less than $110,000 for single filers.
+A Coverdell Education Savings Account (CESA) offers you the ability to save up to $2,000 per child per year toward education expenses, as long as you are within the income limits.
 You can use the money toward eligible K-12 expenses or college costs, and anyone can contribute, including grandparents and family friends.
 (The annual limit, however, applies to all contributions.)
 As long as the money is used for qualified education expenses, distributions from the account are tax free.
-(See: Start Your Education Savings with a Coverdell Plan)
+(See: Start your education savings with a Coverdell Plan)

 Consider an UTMA.
 Want to put money aside for your child?
 A Uniform Transfers to Minors Act (UTMA) custodial account lets you establish and manage assets for them, including stocks and securities.
 Once the account is established on behalf of your child, the assets are considered irrevocable gifts that belong to them.
-Contributions are unlimited, and you can invest them in any of Thrivent’s available mutual funds.
+Contributions are unlimited (the contributions are considered gifts, and fall under the annual gift exclusion rule), and you can invest them in any of Thrivent’s available mutual funds.
 The money must be used for the benefit of your child—and not just for education.

 No matter how important you consider your child’s future to be, don’t forget about yourself.
 Your own financial stability is just as important as your children’s.
 In fact, part of your child’s future success requires that they don’t have to support you in your golden years.
 To ensure this, you’ll need to save adequately for retirement.

 One way to do that is through an Individual Retirement Account (IRA) or investing at work through a 401(k), both of which typically provide a tax benefit for working Americans.